KantaraInitiative/WG-ANCR/ancr-ts-27560-extension/27560 TS Notice Receipt Extension.md

 - Keep B2 minimal (references first; no replication of full processing inventories).
 - When B2 stores additional details, they SHOULD be derived from the TS receipt fields (or TS-compatible receipt extensions) and remain unlinkable unless the individual chooses otherwise.

-## B. 4 Relationship to companion specifications
+## B.4 Relationship to companion specifications

 Cross-border security and AI lifecycle governance requirements SHOULD be specified in the companion documents, not in this annex:

-- [Cross-border transfer mechanisms: alignment to be tracked against ISO/IEC 27091 Annex B. 4 (operational transparency) and 27566-2 Annex F practice statements]
+- [Cross-border transfer mechanisms: alignment to be tracked against ISO/IEC 27091 Annex B.4 (operational transparency) and 27566-2 Annex F practice statements]
 - [AI lifecycle governance: alignment to be tracked against ISO/IEC FDIS 27091 (AI cybersecurity and privacy) and ISO/IEC 42001]

 ## Annex C - Lawful basis variants: rights and obligations table (normative)